Im Sung-jae: Professional career

 In the 2018–19 PGA Tour season, Im won the PGA Tour Rookie of the Year.
 He became just the 13th rookie to qualify for the Tour Championship in the FedEx Cup era, ultimately finishing 19th in the standings.
 Im led the tour in starts (35) and cuts made (26), and his 118 rounds were 18 more than the nearest competitor.
 He had seven top-10s in 2019, highlighted by a T-3 at the Arnold Palmer Invitational, and finished 17th in strokes gained.
 Im joined Stewart Cink (1996–97) as the only players to be named the Korn Ferry Tour Player of the Year and PGA Tour Rookie of the Year in consecutive seasons.

 On 22 September 2019, Im lost the Sanderson Farms Championship in Jackson, Mississippi in a playoff to Sebastián Muñoz.

 In December 2019, Im played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Im went 3–1–1 and won his Sunday singles match against Gary Woodland.

 On 1 March 2020, Im won The Honda Classic at PGA National Resort and Spa in Palm Beach Gardens, Florida, with a final round of 66 and an overall score of −6.
 He finished one stroke ahead of Mackenzie Hughes, and moved to second place in the FedEx Cup standings.

 In November 2020, Im finished tied for second place at the Masters Tournament; five shots behind Dustin Johnson.

 On 10 October 2021, Im won the Shriners Children's Open at TPC Summerlin in Las Vegas, Nevada for his second PGA Tour title in his 100th start.
 Im shot a final round 9-under 62 and won by four shots over Matthew Wolff, coming from three behind at the start of the day.

 Im qualified for the International team at the 2022 Presidents Cup; he won two, tied one and lost two of the five matches he played.

+In May 2023, Im travelled to South Korea, the week before the PGA Championship to play in the Woori Financial Group Championship on the Korean Tour.
+He shot a final-round 68, including an up-and-down birdie on the final hole to win by one shot.